Protein Design with Guided Discrete Diffusion: Experiments

 We focus on immunoglobulin G (IgG) format antibodies, which are comprised of a heavy (H) chain and a light (L) chain.
 Each chain has three complimentarity determining regions (CDRs), which tend to have strong effects on binding affinity to a target antigen but limited effects on other structural properties of the protein.
 Antibody design methods traditionally focus on proposing mutations to CDRs while leaving the rest of the protein fixed, which can be viewed as an infilling task.
 We select 10 seeds at random from paired OAS~\citep{olsen2022observed} and infill each CDR individually as well as in combination.
 To evaluate the performance of each model, we measure the sequence recovery rate, which is simply the accuracy of the infilling predictions given the ground truth sequence.
 As baselines, we include IgLM~\citep{shuai2021generative}, a GPT2 language model trained on OAS, and two structure-based methods: DiffAb~\citep{luo2022antigen}, a joint sequence-structure diffusion model trained on SAbDab, and RFDiffusion~\citep{watson2022broadly}, a structural diffusion model trained on the PDB~\citep{burley2017protein} that uses inverse folding to derive sequences.
 Although IgLM is trained with fill-in-the-middle augmentations~\citep{bavarian2022efficient}, it does not natively support infilling multiple non-contiguous regions, and we do so by replacing regions that are not yet sampled with [UNK] tokens.
-For the structure-based methods, we provide starting structures generated with IgFold~\citep{ruffolo2022fast}, as no ground truth structure is known for the vast majority of recorded antibody sequences.
+For the structure-based methods, we provide starting structures generated with IgFold~\citep{ruffolo2022fast}.